orfeotoolbox/OTB/Documentation/Cookbook/rst/RemoteModules.rst

       otb_module_impl()
     endif()

-    Remarque: the command find_package(BOOST) is called before find_package(OTB).
+    Remarque: the command find_package(Boost) is called before find_package(OTB).
 This is due to the fact that FindBoost.cmake is integrated to cmake, so it is better to use the official command rather than the one integrated to the OTB.